-Before the hearing occurs, the IHO will contact you and the public agency to make arrangements for a prehearing conference.
+Before the hearing occurs, the IHO will contact you and the school to make arrangements for a prehearing conference.
 One of the things you will decide at the prehearing conference is when and where the hearing will occur.
-The hearing will be held at a time and place reasonably convenient to you and the public agency.
-The IHO will send you a written notice about the time and the place of the hearing, as well as other procedural matters.
+The hearing will be held at a time and place reasonably convenient to you and the school.
+The IHO will send you written notice about the time and the place of the hearing, as well as other procedural matters.